pbv/tapf-classes/README.md

 # TAPF Lectures

-Some modules to illustrate Haskell's typeclasses implemented using dictionary passing method.
+Some modules to illustrate the encoding of Haskell typeclasses using dictionary passing.

 Pedro Vasconcelos, 2017